reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

 export type AppDispatch = typeof store.dispatch
 ```

-### Using the extracted `Dispatch` type with react-redux
+### Using the extracted `Dispatch` type with React-Redux

-The default `useDispatch` hook of react-redux does not contain any types that take middlewares into account.
-It is recommended you create your own copy of `useDispatch` that is correctly typed to your store.
-See [the react-redux documentation](https://react-redux.js.org/using-react-redux/static-typing#typing-the-usedispatch-hook) on this.
+By default, the React-Redux `useDispatch` hook does not contain any types that take middlewares into account.
+If you need a more specific type for the `dispatch` function when dispatching, you may specify the type of the returned `dispatch` function, or create a custom-typed version of `useSelector`.
+See [the React-Redux documentation](https://react-redux.js.org/using-react-redux/static-typing#typing-the-usedispatch-hook) for details.

-## createAction
+## `createAction`

 For most use cases, there is no need to have a literal definition of `action.type`, so the following can be used: